Staying at The Alma

 The Chambers family arrived in Harwich in the 1930s and stayed innkeepers throughout two generations (Bill and Arthur) until the 1980s.
 Members of the family still live in the town.

-The room has some excellent examples of mullioned medieval windows as well as some fine ships timbers, these won’t add to your night’s sleep but they look lovely.
+The standard double room has some excellent examples of mullioned medieval windows as well as some fine ships timbers, these won’t add to your night’s sleep but they look lovely.
 Partial sea view.Check Availability

 Henry John Kingsford was a carpenter who fitted out the bar in 1887.
 We know this because he left a bit of wood with his name and date on it in a void behind some panelling.
 It is written on the same wood in which the cabin is panelled, in a beautiful copperplate hand.